 The Municipal Capital Gain, that tax which supposedly taxed the increase in assets in the handing over of an urban property no longer does so according to the Constitutional Court.
-It is not that the tax itself has no meaning or legality, is that the Constitutional Court has ruled on the unconstitutionality of a series of articles that regulate the aforementioned tax and consequently have made it incalculable (until they are reformed articles).
+It is not that the tax itself has no meaning or legality, is that the Constitutional Court has ruled on the unconstitutionality, in whole or in part, of a series of articles that regulate the aforementioned tax.

-In short, if you have paid the municipal capital gain in a period of less than 4 years and one month (purchase-sales) or 4 years and six months (inheritance), you can recover the amount paid in full.
+In short, if you have paid the municipal capital gain in a period of less than 4 years.

 It does not matter that you have sold with losses or gains.
 You can recover 100% of what you paid for the added value.